 Guide

 Each tool occupies a different niche.
-Some are mail user agents (MUAs) that read and compose mail.
-Others are mail transfer agents (MTAs) that relay messages to an SMTP server.
-Nylas CLI is neither -- it is an API client that talks to email providers through the Nylas platform, giving you unified access to multiple providers without configuring SMTP, IMAP, or OAuth manually.
+NeoMutt, aerc, and Himalaya are mail user agents (MUAs) that read and compose mail via IMAP/SMTP. msmtp is a lightweight mail transfer agent (MTA) that relays messages to an SMTP server.
+Nylas CLI is neither — it is an API client that talks to 6 email providers through the Nylas platform, giving you unified access without configuring SMTP, IMAP, or OAuth manually.

 Nylas CLI